jordan-nunes/study/README.md

    - Object-oriented programming (OOP)
    - Functional programming, when applicable

-2. **Projects**: Mini-projects to reinforce learning through real-world scenarios.
+2. **Challenges**: Mini-Challenges to reinforce learning through real-world scenarios.
 Current and planned projects include:
    - Data analysis tasks
-   - Web development
    - Algorithmic challenges and problem-solving
    - Any creative ideas that come to mind during the learning journey